asam-ev/qc-openmaterial-3d/checker_bundle_doc.md

 ### check_asam_xom_version_is_defined

-* Description: The metadata of the file must contain an openMaterialVersion field.
+* Description: The metadata of the file must contain an openMaterial3dVersion field.
 * Addressed rules:
   * asam.net:xom:1.0.0:json.version_is_defined